 15. What is a minor?

 A minor is a secondary field of study, not as comprehensive as the major.
 Most majors usually require between 18 to 24 semester credits.

 16. Do I need to declare a major before I transfer?

 Most, but not all, colleges require students to declare a major prior to transfer.
 Many universities make admissions determinations based upon the number of lower division major preparatory classes a student has completed.
 Completing major preparation prior to transfer typically will mean that students are less likely to take additional time to graduate after transfer.
 Speeding the time to graduate also saves students money.
-Students should always check with a CSN counselor for assistance in determining which lower division preparation is necessary for submitting a competitive application.
+Students should always check with a CSN Academic Advisor for assistance in determining which lower division preparation is necessary for submitting a competitive application.

 17. How do I find out about transfer requirements for my school?